ACDguide/BigData/BigData/tools/tools-python1.md

 This is a free, open-source language that is a standard tool used in many organisations and industries.
 Python is easy to learn and read, hence is popularity.
 It also interfaces with many other programs and tools.
 Compared to other languages python is slow and has high memory usage, this can become a challenge when working with big datasets.

 ## Integrated Development Environments
 An integrated development environment (IDE) is a tool that helps managing your workspace when working on a software code.
 At its most basic an IDE is an editor that understand and can highlight the programming language syntax.
-They can haveintegration with testing packages, version control and other developers tools.
+They can have integration with testing packages, version control and other developers tools.
 Some can be setup to work remotely (jupyterlab, VSCode).

 ```{glossary}